-The concept of sustainability has come to occupy a permanent place on the public and political agenda.
+Research at CSTM, in its core, focuses on sustainable development, specifically with respect to protecting and improving the quality and proper use of the bio-physical environment, as condition for sustaining (a good) life.
 The academic community, governments, businesses, and broader society recognise the importance of sustainable development for the future health and welfare of the planet and its inhabitants.
-Previous research has often focused on separate approaches of business responsibilities and initiatives, government policies, instruments and implementation networks, cultural and value orientations, and technological inventions and advances, to deal with the challenge.
-But if the scientific study into dealing with the challenge of sustainability since the early nineties has made anything clear, then that is that all these changes are in need of each other.
-The unavoidable challenge of sustainable development can only be met by their productive co-evolution.
+To deal with the challenges of sustainable development, past research has often focused on separate approaches towards business responsibilities and initiatives, government policies, instruments and implementation networks, cultural and value orientations, and technological inventions and advances.
+But if the scientific study into dealing with the challenge of sustainability since the early 1990s has made anything clear, it is that all these changes are in need of each other.
+The unavoidable challenge of sustainable development can only be addressed by the productive co-evolution of different approaches.